Welcome to the Hardy Plant Society East Yorkshire Group Website

 Our members contribute to a regular and informative News Bulletin we produce ourselves.
 We will have a section added to the website that will make previous editions of the News Bulletin available to you – coming soon.
 For now, if you would like a previous edition, please email us at: email@example.com .

-You can see what we have planned for the remainder of 2021 by scrolling to the ‘Programme’ section below.
+You can see what we have planned for the remainder of 2022 by scrolling down to the ‘Programme’ section below.

 For our Members